astronomer/docs/software/ci-cd.md

 :::info

-If you're using BuildKit with the Buildx plugin, you need to add the `-provenance=false` setting to your `config.yaml` file.
+If you're using BuildKit with the [Buildx plugin](https://github.com/docker/buildx), you need to add the `--provenance=false` flag to your `docker buildx build` commands.

 :::